storydrivendatasets-pre-2022-archive/osha-enforcement-wrangler/README.md

 And compiles and wrangles into a handy SQLite database

-## Fetch and compile the data with this repo
+## How to fetch and compile the data with this repo

 ```sh
 # make a work directory of your choice